 Care Instructions for DIY Dyed Garments

-As with all dark or dyed clothes, there may be some color rub off.
-Think of a dark new pair of jeans.
-Thus, do not hang the dyed item aside of something light.
-The same applies for wearing until you are 100% sure that there is no color rub up anymore.
+As with all dark or dyed clothes, some color may rub off.
+Think of a new pair of dark jeans.
+Thus, do not hang the dyed item next to something light.
+The same applies to wearing until you are 100% sure there is no more color rubbing off.

 When washing the dyed item, wash it separately.
 Add vinegar to the soap-water mix to set the color.